catoidi/DI-example-mods/README.md

 # DI-bonus
-This is an addon file for **DI: Debt is Inevitable**.
+> [!NOTE]
+> **This requires a copy of "DI: Debt is Inevitable" v0.8.1 or above to run.**

 This repo all of the code related to the weapon, "Finger Gun".
 This weapon is unlocked via reaching Swag Level 8.

 [DI's Steam page can be found here.](https://store.steampowered.com/app/2318300/DI_Debt_is_Inevitable/)